comegrant/dbt_docs_test/projects/data-model/docs/02_TRANSFORMATION.md

 >[!NOTE]
 >The documentation will be visible in the catalog in Databricks.
 You can also view the documentation by running `dbt docs generate` followed by `dbt docs serve` in the terminal.
 Note that for this to be possible, the next step must be done first.

-#### Create column schema
+#### Create column schema for all models
-After the docs have been generated, this command can be used to generate the column schema for the models.yml file:
+After the docs have been generated, this command below be used to generate the column schema for the models.yml file.
+This command can be used for models across all layers.
+Note that the models must have been [built successfully](#build-and-run-models) for this command to work.

 ```
-chef dbt generate-yaml --model-name <model_name> # name of the silver model
+chef dbt generate-yaml --model-name <model_name> # name of the model
 ```

 1. Copy the output and add it to the relevant `__models.yml` file.
 2. Double check data types
 3. Remove the generated data tests that are not relevant for the columns
-4. Add more data tests if needed
+4. Add more [data tests](https://docs.getdbt.com/docs/build/data-tests) if needed

 ### 8.4 Build and run models
 When you have created or made changes to a model, you need to test that it works by running it.
 After the model is run, you can find the table in your development schema in the Databricks Catalog.